mrjk990/IMDB_GRABBER/README.md

-# PHP IMDB SCRAPER CLASS
+# PHP IMDB GRABBER CLASS
  This php class allows you to grab movie data from imdb.com

 # USAGE